 - yoga breathing techniques, which can include deep breathing or control of posture

-A 2013 review article found that in some cases, breathing exercises were associated with improvement of asthma symptoms.
+A 2013 review of studies found that in some cases, breathing exercises were associated with improvement of asthma symptoms.

 The presence of asthma triggers won’t only cause an attack, they can also make your symptoms worse.
 Be sure to try to get away from things that may be triggering your asthma attack.